Solemn vow

-A solemn vow is a certain vow ("a deliberate and free promise made to God about a possible and better good") taken by an individual during or after novitiate in a Catholic religious institute.
-It is solemn insofar as the Church recognizes it as such.
+A solemn vow is a certain vow ("a deliberate and free promise made to God about a possible and better good") taken by an individual after completion of the novitiate in a religious order.
+It is solemn insofar as the Church recognizes it as such, and is unique in that no human authority within the church can relieve a person from it.

 Distinction from simple vows

 Any vow in Catholic religious life other than a solemn vow is a simple vow.
 Even a vow accepted by a legitimate superior in the name of the Church (the definition of a "public vow") is a simple vow if the Church has not granted it recognition as a solemn vow.
 In canon law a vow is public (concerning the Church itself directly) only if a legitimate superior accepts it in the name of the Church; all other vows, no matter how much publicity is given to them, are classified as private vows (concerning directly only those who make them).
 The vow taken at profession as a member of any religious institute is a public vow, but in recent centuries can be either solemn or simple.

-There is disagreement among theologians as to whether the distinction between solemn and simple vows derives simply from a decision of the Church to treat them differently or whether, in line with the opinion of Thomas Aquinas, a solemn vow is, antecedently to any decision by the Church, a more strict, perfect and complete consecration to God.
+There is disagreement among theologians as to whether the distinction between solemn and simple vows is primarily a matter of ecclesiastical administration or theological in nature; the latter position follows the opinion of Thomas Aquinas, holding that a solemn vow is, regardless of its approbation by the Church, a more strict, perfect and complete consecration to God.

 Aquinas held that the only vows that could be considered solemn were those made by receiving the holy orders as a member of the Catholic Hierarchy, or by the religious profession of the rule as a member of a Catholic religious order.